Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Steps to Becoming Certified as a Substance Abuse Counselor in Virginia

-When looking at how to become a substance abuse counselor in Virginia, you’ll find there’s two credentialing bodies operating in the state, one that’s a nonprofit professional association and the other a state government agency:
+When looking at how to become a substance abuse counselor in Virginia, you’ll find there are two credentialing bodies operating in the state, one that’s a nonprofit professional association and the other a state government agency:

-The Virginia Certification Board (VCB).
+- The Virginia Certification Board (VCB).
 The VCB is a private nonprofit organization that’s been certifying substance use disorder professionals in Virginia since 1988.
-Because the VCB is a member of the International Certification and Reciprocity Consortium (IC&RC), it offers a collection of credentials recognized by state certification boards across the country.
+Because the VCB is a member of the International Certification and Reciprocity Consortium (IC&RC), it offers a collection of credentials recognized by state certification boards nationwide.

 When entering the field with the goal of becoming a professional substance abuse counselor, earning the Certified Substance Abuse Counselor (CSAC) credential is the natural place to start.